wandersick/aerozoom-doc/README.md

 - Right-clicking the AeroZoom Panel switches between full (Modern) and minimalist (Classic) view of the Panel
 - Single-clicking the tray icon or the &#39;off&#39; button on Panel turns off/on AeroZoom temporarily in an easy way
 - Center Zoom (experimental)
-- Installable, portable and open-source (scripted in AutoHotkey)
+- Both installable and portable (scripted in AutoHotkey)
 - And more!

 ![](https://i1.gallery.technet.s-msft.com/aerozoom-the-smooth-wheel-e0cdf778/image/file/188396/1/5582608335_014892905b_b-001.jpg "AeroZoom sub-menus including quick instructions")